mehdigolzadeh/BoDeGHa/README.md

 ```
 pip install git+https://github.com/mehdigolzadeh/BoDeGa
 ```
 While you can easily install and use this tool by executing the above command, but given that this tool has many dependencies and in order not to conflict with existing packages, it is better to use the following commands before installation.
-Install and create a Python virtual environment and then use the tool in the virtual environment.
+Install and create a _Python virtual environment_ and then use the tool in the virtual environment.
-Here we explain steps to install and create a virtual environment with virtualenv you can use other virtual environment tools as well.
+Here we explain steps to install and create a virtual environment with **virtualenv**.
+You can use other virtual environment tools as well.

 Use the followin command to install:
 ```